Hax4us/Tmux-Bunch/README.md

 #### TMUX-BUNCH v2.4 now replaced with Tmux-Bunch v2.5
 Using this ....You can play with apks source codes and also you can bind payloads with any apk.

+#### Changes in v2.6
+1. Use termux aapt
+2. Separate Two Variation For Oreo & below oreo users
 #### Changes in v2.5
 1. Add oreo support
 #### Changes in v2.4